Artistic swimming at the 2020 Summer Olympics – Women's team

-The women's team event at the 2020 Summer Olympics in Tokyo, Japan, will take place at the Tokyo Aquatics Centre on 6 and 7 August 2021.
-It will be the 7th time the women's team event is held at the Olympic Games.
+The women's team event at the 2020 Summer Olympics in Tokyo, Japan, took place at the Tokyo Aquatics Centre on 6 and 7 August 2021.
+It was the 7th time the women's team event was held at the Olympic Games.

-Russian synchronized swimmers are the five-time defending champions in that event.
+Russian synchronized swimmers were the five-time defending champion and they successfully defended their title.

 Competition format

 Only one round of competition is held.
 Each team will perform a technical routine and a free routine.
 The scores from the two routines are added together to decide the overall winners.
 Both free and technical routines starting lists are decided by random draw.

 The technical routine must be completed in between 2 minutes 35 seconds and 3 minutes 5 seconds.
 There are 3 panels of 5 judges for each routine.
 In the technical routine, one panel each considers execution (30% of score), impression (30%), and elements (40%).
 The execution and impression judges each give a single score, while the elements judges give a score for each element.
 Scores are between 0 and 10, with 0.1 point increments.
 The highest and lowest score from each panel (including within each element, for the elements panel) are discarded.
 The remaining scores are averaged and weighted by the percentage for that panel, with element scores weighted within the element panel by degree of difficulty.
 The maximum possible score is 100.
 The routine must contain two highlight moves, one with the full team and one with the team split into subgroups.
 It must also contain a cadence, a circle, and a straight line.
 There are 5 required elements, which must be done in order: